quantum5/punyverse/README.md

 To install, run `pip install punyverse`.

+If you are on Windows, run `punyverse_make_launcher`.
+This should create special launchers that runs `punyverse` on your dedicated graphics card, should it exist.

 Then, run `punyverse` to launch the simulator, or `punyversew` to launch without the console.

 ### A Note on Textures